How to Learn American Mahjong

 The NMJL Card

-The card is organized into categories (Like Numbers, Quints, Consecutive Run, etc.) and uses symbols like P (Pair), K (Kong), and N (Number) to describe the structure of each hand.
-It looks intimidating at first — but within one lesson, most students are reading it confidently.
+The card is organized into categories (Like Numbers, Quints, Consecutive Run, etc.) and uses numbers to describe the structure of each hand: 2 for a Pair, 3 for a Pung, 4 for a Kong, 5 for a Quint, 6 for a Sextet.
+It looks intimidating at first, but within one lesson, most students are reading it confidently.

 How a Game Works

-Each player starts with 13 tiles.
+Each player starts with 13 tiles (except East, the dealer, who starts with 14).
 You take turns drawing and discarding tiles, trying to build one of the hands on the NMJL card.
 When you complete a hand, you call “Mahjong!” and win the hand.

 How to Get Started